eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

         not be included in the WIA or the WTE.
 They are strictly for use by the Wallet Provider only.

-For successful EUDI Wallet Instance activation, the following trust relations are established:
+For successful EUDI Wallet Unit activation, the following trust relations are established:

-1. The EUDI Wallet Instance authenticates the EUDI Wallet Provider, meaning that the instance is sure that it is dealing with the genuine Wallet Provider who provided it to the User.
+1. The EUDI Wallet Instance authenticates the EUDI Wallet Provider, meaning that the Wallet Instance is sure that it is dealing with the genuine Wallet Provider who provided it to the User.

 2. The EUDI Wallet Provider authenticates the EUDI Wallet Instance.
-    This means that the EUDI Wallet Provider is sure that the instance is indeed a true instance of their EUDI Wallet Solution, and not a fake app.
+This means that the EUDI Wallet Provider is sure that the Wallet Instance is indeed a true instance of their EUDI Wallet Solution, and not a fake app.

 Both trust relationships are the responsibility of the Wallet Provider.
 The ARF does not specify how these trust relationships can be satisfied.

-#### 6.5.4 Wallet Instance management
+#### 6.5.4 Wallet Unit management

-Starting from Wallet Instance activation and until it is de-installed by the User, a Wallet Instance is managed by the User and the Wallet Provider.
+Starting from Wallet Unit activation and until the Wallet Instance is de-installed by the User, a Wallet Unit is managed by the User and the Wallet Provider.
 The Wallet Provider is responsible at least to:

 - perform installation of a new version of the Wallet Solution as necessary.

 - update the WIAs or the WTEs as necessary; see \[Topic 9\].

-- suspends or revokes the Wallet Instance in case its security is compromised; see \[Topic 38\].
+- suspend or revoke the Wallet Unit in case its security is compromised; see \[Topic 38\].

-The User will be able to request the Wallet Provider to suspend or revoke the Wallet Instance at least in case of loss or theft of the User's device.
+The User will be able to request the Wallet Provider to revoke the Wallet Unit at least in case of loss or theft of the User's device.
 See \[Topic 38\].

-In case the Wallet Instance contains a PID, the PID Provider may request the Wallet Provider to revoke the Wallet Instance in case the natural person using the Wallet Instance has died or the legal person using the Wallet Instance has ceased operations.
+In case the Wallet Unit contains a PID, the PID Provider may request the Wallet Provider to revoke the Wallet Unit in case the natural person using the Wallet Unit has died or the legal person using the Wallet Unit has ceased operations.
 See \[Topic 38\].

-Lastly, the Wallet Instance supports procedures for backing up and restoring the attestations it contains, or for migrating these attestations to a different Wallet Solution.
+Lastly, the Wallet Unit supports procedures for backing up and restoring the attestations it contains, or for migrating these attestations to a different Wallet Solution.
 See \[Topic 33\] and
 \[Topic 34\] respectively.

-To allow Wallet Instance management, the following trust relations are
+To allow Wallet Unit management, the following trust relations are
 established:

 1. When contacting the Wallet Provider, the User authenticates the Wallet Provider.
-This means the User is sure that they are visiting the website or the user portal of the genuine Wallet Provider who is responsible for the User's Wallet Instance, and not a spoofed website or portal.
+This means the User is sure that they are visiting the website or the user portal of the genuine Wallet Provider who is responsible for the User's Wallet Unit, and not a spoofed website or portal.
 This can be done, for instance, by using standard mechanisms such as TLS server authentication.

 2. When contacted by a User, the Wallet Provider authenticates the User.
-This means that the Wallet Provider is sure that the User is indeed the User that was associated with the Wallet Instance during activation.
+This means that the Wallet Provider is sure that the User is indeed the User that was associated with the Wallet Unit during activation.
 For this, the Wallet Provider uses the authentication methods established in the User's account during activation, see [Section 6.5.3](#653-wallet-instance-activation).

-3. The EUDI Wallet Instance authenticates the EUDI Wallet Provider, meaning that the EUDI Wallet Instance is sure that it is dealing with the genuine EUDI Wallet Provider.
+3. The EUDI Wallet Unit authenticates the EUDI Wallet Provider, meaning that the EUDI Wallet Unit is sure that it is dealing with the genuine EUDI Wallet Provider.
 This must be ensured by the Wallet Provider.
 The ARF does not specify how this trust relationship can be satisfied.

-4. The EUDI Wallet Provider authenticates the EUDI Wallet Instance.
+4. The EUDI Wallet Provider authenticates the EUDI Wallet Unit.
     This means that the EUDI Wallet Provider is sure that the EUDI Wallet Instance is indeed a true instance of their EUDI Wallet Solution, and not a fake app.
 This must be ensured by the Wallet